r2c-CSE/semgrep-utilities/README.md

 2. **SBT Command Transformation**

-    An SBT task was written to automatically transform the output and write it to a **`maven_dep_tree.txt`** file, rather than requiring a dependency on an external Python script.
+    Use an SBT task to automatically transform the output and write it to a `maven_dep_tree.txt` file, rather than requiring a dependency on an external Python script.

     The task is called `dependencyTreeTransform` and is defined in the provided `build.sbt` file.
 Run `sbt dependencyTreeTransform` to execute this task.